HKU-BAL/Clair3/README.md

 | r1041_e82_400bps_sup_v410 |   R10.4.1 E8.2 (4kHz)   | v4.1.0 SUP              |          `ont`           | Trained by ONT  EPI2ME Lab |               Yes                |             Yes              |
 | r1041_e82_400bps_hac_v410 |   R10.4.1 E8.2 (4kHz)   | v4.1.0 HAC              |          `ont`           | Trained by ONT  EPI2ME Lab |                                  |             Yes              |

+### Model Migration (TensorFlow to PyTorch)

+If you have custom TensorFlow models from Clair3 v1 that you need to convert to PyTorch format for use with Clair3 v2, please refer to the [Model Migration Guide](docs/model_migration_guide.md).

 ----